 - If an employee is injured through the “willful misconduct” of FedEx, the injured employee can typically file a civil lawsuit against the employer.

 - If the employee’s injury was caused by a third party (someone other than the employer or a colleague), the employee can file a workers’ compensation claim and sue the third party.
 Third-party lawsuits are common in situations in which a FedEx driver is hit by a third-party driver.

 How a Los Angeles Injured FedEx Driver Lawyer Can Help You?

 A work injury lawyer can assist you in various ways throughout your workers’ compensation claim process, including:

 - Advising you on your rights and the benefits you’re entitled to

-- Helping you file your workers’ compensation claim and gather necessary documentation
+- Helping you file your workers’ compensation claim and gather the necessary documentation

 - Representing you during hearings and appeals if your claim is denied